Gecko Processes

 Windows Sandbox

-• Introduce a new SandboxBroker::SetSecurityLevelForXXXProcess() that defines the new sandbox in both
+• Introduce a new SandboxBroker::SetSecurityLevelForXXXProcess() that defines the new sandbox in the sandbox broker basing yourself on this example

 • Add new case handling in WindowsProcessLauncher::DoSetup() calling SandboxBroker::SetSecurityLevelForXXXProcess() in GeckoChildProcessHost.
 This will apply actual sandboxing rules to your process.